scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

 > ## Challenge: Importing a CSV file ##
 >
-> 1. Download the CSV file with a list of all countries from DataHub: https://datahub.io/core/country-list (look for "csv" under "Download")
+> 1. Download the CSV file with a list of all countries from DataHub: https://datahub.io/core/country-list (go to the 'Data Files' on the web page and look for "csv" under "Download" to the right).
-> 2. Import the file into Excel.
+> 2. To import the csv-file, go to the 'Data' tab, click `From text` and locate the csv-file that you downloaded.
+> 3. Use the info from the 'Importing CSV files' section to import it properly.
 >
 {: .challenge}